keptn/tutorials/site/tutorials/keptn-litmus-08.md

     kubectl apply -f ./litmus/litmus-operator-v1.13.2.yaml
     ```

+1. We are going to create a namespace where we are later executing our chaos experiments.

+    ```
+    kubectl create namespace litmus-chaos
+    ```

 1. We also need to create the custom resources for the experiments we want to run later, as well as some permissions.

     ```
-    kubectl create namespace litmus-chaos

     kubectl apply -f ./litmus/pod-delete-ChaosExperiment-CR.yaml

     kubectl apply -f ./litmus/pod-delete-rbac.yaml